mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 </tr>
 <tr>
 <td>
-Vector dot product (if result Is positive number then vectors are In the same direction)
+Vector dot product (if result is positive number, then vectors are in the same direction)
 </td>
 <td>